johnbillion/wp_mail/readme.md

 This document lists all the situations where WordPress sends an email, along with how to filter or disable each email.

-This is accurate as of WordPress 4.9.
+This is accurate as of WordPress 5.2 beta 1.

-There are a few TODOs left.
-Please bear with me.

 - [Comments](#comments)
 - [Change of Admin Email](#change-of-admin-email)